Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

-Alexis Redding is a developmental psychologist whose work focuses on how to best support young adults during the college years and in the transition to college and examines how students navigate the undergraduate years.
-This work combines the intellectual traditions of developmental psychology, higher education, and ethnography, allowing her to capture the nuances of student life at a range of colleges and universities.
+Alexis Redding is a developmental psychologist whose work focuses on how to best support young adults during the college years and in the transition to the workforce.
+This work combines the intellectual traditions of psychology, education, and ethnography, allowing her to capture the nuances of young adult development in a range of contexts.

 Redding and her colleague, Nancy Hill, recently released a book on development during the college years and the search for purpose and profession.
-In The End of Adolescence: The Lost Art of Delaying Adulthood (Harvard University Press), they use a lost archive of college student interviews from the 1970s to examine youth development across generations and to show the continuity of challenges faced by young people during the transitional period of time between adolescence and adulthood.
+In The End of Adolescence: The Lost Art of Delaying Adulthood (Harvard University Press), they use a lost archive of college student interviews from the 1970s to examine patterns of development across generations and to show the continuity of challenges faced by young people during the transitional period of time between adolescence and adulthood.
 This work has also been featured in The Atlantic.

 She has also done research on student identity development, with a focus on moral identity development and ethical reasoning skills.
 This work included studies of achievement culture in high school, fraud in the college admissions process, and student cheating in high-stakes educational environments.
 Her research was used to support the design of the Harvard College Honor Code, to revise ethical guidelines in the field of college admissions, and to create policies that combat academic dishonesty in schools around the country.
-More recently, her work has focused on youth activism and political identity development against the backdrop of campus protest movements from the 1960s to today.
+Her work has appeared in The New York Times, Fast Company, Teen Vogue, Inside Higher Ed, and The Harvard Business Review, among other publications.

 Click here to see a full list of Alexis Redding's courses.